JKHYuen/JKHYuen.github.io/projects/0-nothing_matters.md

 "<i>nothing_matters</i>" is an experimental narrative game inspired by my personal experience as an indie developer.
 This game features three different sections with escalating complexity, each with distinct visual design and gameplay.
 The game is primarily a point & click adventure accompanied by minigames, and ending with a climactic FPS; a short experience designed to be played in one session (~1.2 hours, checkpoint saves available).
 Although not intended to be a horror game, *nothing_matters* features an unsettling and disturbing atmosphere based in realism.

 Many aspects of <i>nothing_matters</i> are kept abstract by design.
-Players are encouraged to make there own interpretations of the experience.
+Players are encouraged to make their own interpretations of the experience.
 However, for the sake of this portfolio page, this is what I had in mind before and during development:

 <blockquote style="margin: -1.5em 0 2em 0;">"<i>nothing_matters</i>" is a nihilistic juxtaposition of the games industry (in the perspective of both developers and players) and modern consumer capitalism.
 This concept is conveyed through satirical gameplay such as patronizing tutorials and overdesigned UI elements.
 The core theme of hyper production and consumerism is set in an exaggerated dystopian world to explore how/if art fits into a futuristic bureaucratic technocracy.
 I also wanted to highlight the mundanity of the creative process as it is often glorified as a strictly enjoyable and linear procedure.</blockquote>